 Corneal ulcers in dogs are a severe condition that requires veterinary attention right away.
 It's painful for the dog, and your vet can help get treatment started immediately.

 Glaucoma in Dogs

 Glaucoma is a common condition that results in eye pain in dogs.
 This condition causes pressure to be placed on the dog's eye, causing inner eye fluid drainage blockages.

-When you run into the vet's office saying my dog won't open his eyes, your veterinarian will prescribe a treatment plan for your pooch to follow based upon the diagnosis that he receives after examination.
-It is important that you follow the plan accordingly.
+When you run into the vet's office saying your dog won't open his eyes, your veterinarian will prescribe a treatment plan for your pooch to follow based upon the diagnosis that he receives after the examination.
+You must follow the plan accordingly.
 It could include things like steroid eye drops, antibiotics, or even surgery.

-You need to be sure to follow through with your veterinarian’s orders.
-Your dog’s eyes will last its lifetime and is its way of getting through life, protecting itself and you, and expressing its emotions and feelings.
+It would help if you were sure to follow through with your veterinarian’s orders.
+Your dog’s eyes will last their lifetime and are its way of getting through life, protecting itself and you, and expressing its emotions and feelings.

-Your best friend made a commitment to you, no strings attached, now it’s up to you to follow through and help your dog get through this medical emergency.
+Your best friend is committed to you, no strings attached.
+Now it’s up to you to follow through and help your dog get through this medical emergency.